-If a patient is suspected of having a personality disorder, then the following methods are performed to diagnose the disorder:
+If a patient is suspected of having a personality disorder, then the following procedures are performed to diagnose the disorder:

 A physical examination is performed and in-depth questions about the patient’s health are noted.
-There are certain cases in which the symptoms might be related to an underlying physical health problem.
-These problems require an appropriate evaluation, which may include lab tests and also a screening test for alcohol and drugs.
+In certain cases, the symptoms might be attributable to an underlying physical health problem.
+These problems require an appropriate evaluation, which may include lab tests and screening for alcohol and drugs.

-This includes a comprehensive evaluation about feelings, outlooks and behavior.
+This includes a comprehensive evaluation of feelings, outlooks, and behavior.
 This may also include a questionnaire to help identify the diagnosis.

 Diagnostic criteria in the DSM-5

 The doctor compares the symptoms to the criteria mentioned in the diagnostic and statistical manual of Mental Disorders (DSM-5), published by the American Psychiatry Association.

 Criteria for diagnosis